 The finance team becomes the stewards of the future

-The use of Adaptive Planning has also fostered greater collaboration throughout INTO.
+The use of Adaptive Insights has also fostered greater collaboration throughout INTO.
 Of the 80 users, half are in non-financial business functions, demonstrating the simplicity of the solution.
-With data directly entered into Adaptive Planning, employees are more accountable, improving accuracy.
+With data directly entered into Adaptive Insights, employees are more accountable, improving accuracy.
 Conversations now center around using data rather than disputing its validity.

 Looking forward, INTO aims to model cash flow and personnel over five-year strategic plans.
 They also plan to expand rolling forecasts so Adaptive Insights becomes the daily go-to source of all financial information.